top of page

 The modern evolutionary synthesis of the 1930s and 1940s unified Darwinian evolution and Mendelian inheritance.
 Since then, many researchers have called for an analogous synthesis between evolutionary and developmental biology, arguing that the lack of such synthesis has limited evolutionary understanding.

-I formulated a mathematical framework that integrates evolutionary and developmental dynamics, yielding deep insights into how development affects evolution.
+I formulated a mathematical framework that integrates evolutionary and developmental dynamics, yielding deep insights into how development affects evolution (González-Forero 2024).
 The framework sharpens Wright’s principle — according to which adaptation by natural selection occurs such that the population climbs the fitness landscape — showing that development provides the admissible evolutionary path and invariably induces hard constraints on adaptation.
-This means that development generally has major evolutionary effects, contrasting with long-held views.
+This means that evolution stops at such path peak rather than at the peaks of the fitness landscape as commonly assumed.
+Since changing the path changes the path peak, this in turn means that development has major evolutionary effects, contrasting with long-held views (González-Forero 2023).

 FigDegenBranching.jpg